iDebugAll/idebugall.github.io/_posts/2021-3-6-phonebox-init.md

 It is vital to notice that moving from the traditional workflows to the Source-of-Trust and Infrastructure-as-Code does not has to be done in a single breaking step.
 It is possible to migrate the processes and procedures gradually.
 Rebuilding the documentation framework might be a good starting point.

+Well, with [enough time and perseverance](https://xkcd.com/505/), you can implement the ultimately complex scenarios inside MS Excel as its formulas [are Turing-complete](https://www.techrepublic.com/article/microsoft-turning-excel-into-a-turing-complete-programming-language/).
+Supporting and maintaining such a solution might be a nightmare.
+An ability to integrate it with the outer systems will also be limited.
+That leads us to the need for specialized tools.

-These concepts are already widely used by DevOps engineers.<br/>
+These tools and concepts are already widely used by DevOps engineers.<br/>
 Being applied to Networks, NetDevOps has greatly evolved during the past few years.<br/>
 I believe all these practices are applicable to the core UC domain as well.
 Not to mention that UC components might even share the platforms with regular Network functions.
 Initial provisioning steps for an SBC and a Router or a Switch are very similar.
 Automating BGP peering is not too far from automating SIP trunking.<br/>
 Many best practices and tools from the NetDevOps are transferable to the UC domain.
 One of such tools is NetBox.